Lapidus Procedure For Hallux Valgus (Bunion) Correction

 The Lapidus procedure is used to correct a moderate to severe hallux valgus deformity.
 It is also indicated for hallux valgus associated with a hypermobility of the first ray.

 The procedure involves an incision over the dorsomedial (top and inside) part of the midfoot.
 The first tarsometatarsal joint is exposed.
 This joint is then prepared for fusion.
 In the context of fusing this joint, the angle between the first and second metatarsal is decreased.
-This joint is typically then fused with two screws.
+This joint is then typically fused with two screws.
 It may also be fused with a plate if it is applied appropriately.
-In addition, the bunion is corrected through a medial incision over the great toe. which allows the joint capsule to be tightened as well as the prominent medial bone associated with the bunion to be removed.
+In addition, the bunion is corrected through a medial incision over the great toe, which allows the joint capsule to be tightened, as well as the prominent medial bone associated with the bunion to be removed.
 As well, it is often necessary to perform a release of the tightened structures on the lateral (outside) part of the great toe joint.

 The general surgical complications can occur with a Lapidus procedure.
 This would include:

 Complications that are specific to a Lapidus procedure include:

 - Nonunion of the first TMT joint.
 This occurs in 5-10% of patients and may require either prolonged non-weight-bearing or perhaps even re-operation.